Listen Without Prejudice Vol. 1: Singles

 The first single from Listen Without Prejudice Vol. 1, "Praying for Time", was released in August 1990, reaching number six on the UK Singles Chart and number one on the US Billboard Hot 100—Michael's final US number one as a solo artist.

 The second single (third in the US), "Waiting for That Day", was issued over a month after the album's release.
 Owing to a borrowed lyric from the Rolling Stones' hit "You Can't Always Get What You Want", co-writer credits were given to Mick Jagger and Keith Richards.
 It reached number 23 in the UK, and, after being released there in spring 1991, number 27 in the US.

 In the US, "Mother's Pride", the "Waiting for That Day" B-side, reached number 46; given its subject matter, it received considerable airplay on American radio during the Gulf War.

 The album's third single (second in the US), "Freedom!
 '90", became one of Michael's signature songs.
 It was a great success in the US, where it reached number eight and earned a gold certification from the Recording Industry Association of America.
 It charted lower in Michael's homeland, where it peaked at number 28.

 The fourth single, "Heal the Pain", peaked at number 31 in the UK in February 1991.

 The fifth single from Listen Without Prejudice, "Cowboys and Angels", entered the UK Singles Chart in March and peaked at number 45.

-"Soul Free" was commercially released as the sixth and final single in Australia, where it charted at number 95, and Japan.
+"Soul Free" was commercially released as the sixth and final single in North America, Japan, and Australia, where it charted at number 95.

 Michael refused to appear in the music videos for the album's singles.
 Accordingly, the video for "Praying for Time" consisted of the song's lyrics projected onto a dark background, while the video for "Freedom!
 '90", directed by David Fincher, featured several supermodels lip syncing its lyrics, and the destruction by fire and explosion of several icons from Michael's recent Faith period.